JoaoGoncalvesCS/CS50P/README.md

 # CS50P
-Projects from the CS50P course for every week lesson.
+Harvard's CS50P course projects

+This repository contains the CS50P's Projects from all the weeks during the course.